braden-chamberlain/braden-chamberlain/README.md

 ### Hi there 👋
 I'm Braden Chamberlain, an aspiring data scientist.

-I'm wurrently working on learning as much as I can about machine learning and communicating the results of machine learning models.
+I'm currently working on learning as much as I can about machine learning and communicating the results of machine learning models.

 I aspire to be a top-level data scientist and am tenacious in my learning in Python, Pandas, SQL, and more.